uc-cdis/BRH-documentation/docs/nextflow-upload-docker.md

 ### Verify configuration:

 Run `aws sts get-caller-identity` to verify that your CLI is using the temporary credentials.
+If you successfully set the variables, you should see output showing the AWS information - UserID, account, etc.

 ### Authenticate Docker to ECR